rusili/AC-Android/lessons/control-structures/README.md

 Notice how the default case could not be translated to an else block of code without an expression guarding its execution.

+String comparison
+  * When comparing two strings for equality, use the .equals() method not ==.
+The equals() method will check that two Strings have identical content while "=="checks whether both strings have the same in-memory reference.

 [Exercise 2](user_validation.md)